MrRadioman - Home of Signal Stalker software to identify & analyze RF.

 All in all, Project ROVER is a promising new technology that can improve the security and efficiency of law enforcement.

-Education: Larry graduated from La Marque High School in 1962, Attended Lamar University in Beaumont from 1962-1964 (Majoring in Electrical Engineering), Transferred to U of H 1964-1966 majoring in Electronics and Communications Technology.
+Education: Larry graduated from La Marque High School in 1962, attended Lamar University in Beaumont from 1962-1964 (Majoring in Electrical Engineering), Served the La Marque Police Department from 1964-1965, Transferred to U of H 1964-1966 majoring in Electronics and Communications Technology.
 Judy grew up in Texas City, went to Texas City High School (1972) and College of the Mainland (1977-1978- Computer Science major) and the world of business and communications life learning as she goes.

-They manage and own numerous Telecommunications and Tower Companies in the Houston / Angleton areas - which hold FCC licenses in Texas - Colorado & New Mexico.
+They manage and own numerous Telecommunications and Tower Companies in the Houston / Angleton areas - which held FCC licenses in Texas - Colorado & New Mexico.
 Larry has been selling all types of electronics since he was a young teenager.
-He sold a CCTV security video system to the Borden Milk company in the 1960's to find out who was stealing the milk bottles and bought every seat and escalator, Scoreboard and more in the Sam Houston Coliseum in Houston Texas.
+He sold a CCTV security video system to the Borden Milk company in the 1960's to find out who was stealing the milk bottles and bought every seat and escalator, scoreboard and more from the Sam Houston Coliseum in Houston Texas.
 He mentored young men and colleagues in two-way radio and business practices.
 To this day we still has some of the foot rails from the old Livestock show's Corral Club bar.
-You never know what he will buy to sell at some auction!!!
+You never know what he has purchased to sell from many an auction!!!

 Larry was a member of the City of Houston Tower ordinance Committee for the 1980 & 1990 revisions.
 He assisted Angleton, Missouri City, Hedwig Village, Heights Association and Near-town Civic Association on tower locations and issues.